Dcorkran/Off-week/README.md

 ```

 ### DC Note
-My answer works, but it could definitely use some refactoring.
+My answer worked, but it could definitely use some refactoring.
 I could create a
 function that takes in the direction and acts accordingly which would make the sort
 function much more readable.